dabbler0/hack-per-day/_posts/2014-04-20-twitch-plays-go.md

 [http://twitch-plays-go.herokuapp.com](http://twitch-plays-go.herokuapp.com)

 ## Conception
 This hack idea came from Calvin Luo, who wanted to make a spin-off of [Twitch Plays Pokemon][tpokemon] (of which I had never heard until then; oh well).
-I felt a little guilty posting something so undemoable today, and this was a very easy concept, so I implemented it.
+I felt a little guilty about not posting a demo for the [phase vocoder][pvoc] today, and this was a very easy concept, so I implemented it.
 <!--more-->

 ## Tech